If you had asked me fifteen years ago what I thought about reincarnation, I would have told you that I had no thoughts

 The opening page of Old Souls is one of the finest openings to a book I’ve ever seen, taking you to a moment on night on a road in rural India, riding in a small car barely escaping collisions with oncoming trucks, when Stevenson asked Schroder an enigmatic question that he had been asking himself for many years.
 Read the book and you’ll be thinking of Stevenson, India, Lebanon, and children talking of past lives for a long time.

 Incidentally, Stevenson always claimed that there are children in North America, Europe, etc., who are saying these things too.
 He found a few cases in North America, but he thought most children here are simply ignored.

 Meanwhile, the mainstream scientific community show no interest at all.
 Ask them why, and the most common answer is – “Because it’s impossible.”
 They should say – “Because it’s impossible based on the known laws of science,” but they almost never do.

 If something is real, but it doesn’t match up with the known laws of science, scientists (Newton, Darwin, Einstein, etc) used to be intrigued.
 They would start looking for an explanation, not scorn evidence that the world is different than they think it is.

 Stevenson left this world bewildered, and not a little bitter, that mainstream science refused to look at the mountain of evidence he collected.

 But Stevenson’s children are awesome.
 They refuse to shut up.
-Even in India they are not always welcome (they don’t follow the rules of karma, etc.) but they continue talking.
+Even in India they are not always welcome (they don’t follow the rules of karma) but they continue talking.

 Anyway, to make a long story short, this spring in the Toronto Reference Library I discovered five volumes about these children that Stevenson produced between 1966 and 1983.
 It was like finding buried treasure.